-Since its launch in 2024, the Tennessee Amateur Communications System has focused on a singular goal: to enhance interoperability in amateur radio throughout the Volunteer State.
-This initiative enables stations across Tennessee to communicate seamlessly, regardless of the systems or infrastructure present in their respective geographic areas.
-Allowing the use of already established repeaters.
+Since its launch in 2024, the Tennessee Amateur Communications system has focused on enhancing digital and analog interoperability and reducing fragmentation.
+This initiative enables stations across the state to communicate seamlessly, regardless of the systems or infrastructure in place in their respective areas, allowing the use of already established repeaters.

 Why was the Tennessee Amateur Communications System (TACS) built?